 Autism is a developmental condition that affects the way children and young people communicate with and relate to others.
 It also affects how they make sense of the world around them.
 They often prefer routine and might struggle with change.
 They might have particularly intense interests and might be good at noticing patterns and small details.

-A diagnosis of autism means that your child or young person has difficulties in three main areas:
+A diagnosis of autism means that a child or young person has difficulties in three main areas:

 Difficulty in communicating effectively with others